17 KPIs every data-driven manager needs to lead their team

 Published 2016-08-05, updated 2023-07-04

 Summary - Motivate your team with real-time data.
 Learn how implementing KPI management will improve your performance as a manager, and your teams in general.

 KPI Management 101

-When you manage your team with KPIs, data is always at the forefront of every decision you make.
-What this means is that you are able to adjust your work based on real time data that clearly visualizes your team’s impact on the organization.
-This blog will provide you with an overview on what a KPI is, and how implementing KPI management will improve not only your performance as a manager, but your teams in general.
+When you manage your team with KPIs (and put them on a dashboard), data is always at the forefront of every decision you make.
+What this means is that you are able to adjust your work based on real-time data that clearly visualize your team’s impact on the organization.
+This blog will provide you with an overview of what a KPI is and how implementing KPI management will improve not only your performance as a manager, but your teams in general.

-A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a company is achieving key business objectives.
+KPI stands for Key Performance Indicator, a measurable value that demonstrates how effectively a company is achieving key business objectives.
 Organizations use KPIs to evaluate their success at reaching targets.

 A KPI is only as valuable as the action it inspires.
 Too often, organizations blindly adopt industry-recognized KPIs and wonder why that KPI doesn't reflect their own business and fails to affect any positive change.

 A lot of people overlook one of the most important aspects of KPIs, which is that they are a form of communication.
 Therefore, they abide by the same rules and best practices as any other form of communication.
 When information is succinct, clear, and relevant, it is much more likely to be absorbed and acted upon.